Skip to main content

 Get proper snow tires.

 All-season tires are not proper snow tires.
 Those “mud and snow” tires, the ones that say M+S on them, are not proper snow tires.
-Get something like what I’m running this year, Nokian Hakkepeliittas, the “granddaddy of all winter tires,” as the guy at Discount Tire said.
+Get something like what I’m running this year, Nokian Hakkapeliittas, the “granddaddy of all winter tires,” as the guy at Discount Tire said.

 At the very least, look for the three peak mountain snowflake on your tires.
 That means they have been verified by a third party to perform in extreme winter conditions.
 The tread is good, yes, but the rubber compound remains flexible and grippy in cold temperatures.
 Nokian Tyres even makes an “ice grip” tire that goes a step further, which is what you’d expect from a Finnish company that invented the snow tire.
 Don’t think you need them?
 Your AWD or 4WD does nothing to help you stop or turn.
 That’s up to your tires.

-Studs vs no-studs.
+Studs vs no-studs

 This is like asking, Deschutes or BBC?
 Everyone will have an opinion and swear theirs is right.
 The simple answer: Studs are superior when the road is slick as snot or packed in rock hard snow.
 But that’s it.
 Most of the time, like 95 percent of Central Oregon winter driving, proper non-studded snow tires are the way to go.
 They handle better on dry pavement than most studs do, too.